Statement of Purpose 2023

 Stage 1 Registering Interest (Enquiry)

 After talking with one of the PCFS team we take some brief information and if appropriate will arrange a home visit.
-PCFS send an information pack for which will be posted or emailed within one working day.
+PCFS send an information pack which will be posted or emailed within one working day.
 This pack contains information about fostering in general.

 The Initial Visit

 All prospective foster parents are visited during the initial stages, and their suitability and motivation to foster is assessed.

 These visits are a two-way discussion and are conducted by a qualified Social Worker or Manager experienced and skilled in the recruitment of foster parents.

 During the visit we provide details about the process, we are transparent about the level of information that is required before anyone can be approved as a foster parent

 From the outset potential foster parents are actively involved in the process to assist them in deciding if fostering is right for them.
 PCFS are always open about our expectations and how we will support people in achieving these.

 Following the initial visit, and if appropriate, the potential foster parent/foster family will be asked to complete and submit an Application Form.
 This also has the request for permission to undertake all the checks that are required in Stage One of the application process.
 For example, references (some referees will be visited) Enhanced Police Checks (known as a DBS - from the Disclosure and Barring Service), Medical Reports, Local Authority Checks, current employer references and other references will also be discussed with you and requested as part of your application.

 Preparation Training known as What is Fostering?

-Prospective Foster Parents attend an initial 2-day (1 day if transferring or have previous first-hand fostering experience) training event based on the Fostering Network material 'Skills to Foster'.
+Prospective Foster Parents attend an initial 2-day (1 day if transferring or have previous first-hand fostering experience) training event; 'What is Fostering?
 This is very much a two-way assessment process to determine if fostering is the right career choice for you and your family.

-Following ‘Skills to Foster’ attendance, PCFS will inform the prospective Foster Parents if PCFS will be progressing their application to Stage 2 or advising why this may not be the case.
+Following ‘What is fostering? attendance, PCFS will inform the prospective Foster Parents if PCFS will be progressing their application to Stage 2 or advising why this may not be the case.